EmmsDK/AI-OLA1/README.md

 - This implies that candidates' training hours are likely influenced by factors other than education alone.

 Further analysis could explore other factors influencing training hours, as education alone does not adequately explain this variation.

-*Insert relevant screenshots demonstrating your results and plots here.*